 Please understand you will be providing private information for the background check record search, but that no one at Olive Chapel will ever see, have access to, or be able to use this information.

 What does it mean to have a positive background check?

-A positive background check means to have a Verified Volunteer status of CLEAR or to have been declared ELIGIBLE in the Verified Volunteer system by the Background Check Review team.
+A positive background check means to have a Sterling Volunteers status of CLEAR or to have been declared ELIGIBLE in the Sterling Volunteers system by the Background Check Review team.
 Any volunteer who refuses to consent to a background check will not be considered for service.

 What are criteria for the Background Check Review team to declare a background check INELIGIBLE or NOT CLEAR?

 At Olive Chapel, our goal with background checks is to protect our children, youth, the disabled, the elderly, and those with special needs.
 We realize that many of us have not been Christians all our life and sometimes background checks may reflect this.
 To make sure that everyone has a fair chance to serve, the Background Check Review team uses the following disqualifying factors to determine if a background check should be marked INELIGIBLE or NOT CLEAR:

 A person will be disqualified and prohibited from serving as a volunteer if the person has been found guilty of any of the following crimes as identified below.
 Guilty means that a person was found guilty following a trial, entered a guilty plea, or entered a no contest plea accompanied by a court finding of guilty,

 regardless of whether there was an adjudication of guilt (conviction) or a withholding of guilt.
 This does not apply if criminal charges resulted in acquittal, Nolle Prosse, or dismissal.
 Any applicant who has been charged with any of the disqualifying offenses will not be allowed to

 volunteer until disposition of the charge.
 A serving volunteer who has been charged with any of the disqualifying offenses will have their service suspended until disposition of the charge.